vert-x3/vertx-service-proxy/PROTOCOL.md

 * `proxyaddr` message header: the service address that was bound that the client can use for interacting with this new service
 * message body is the `null` value

+## Streaming protocol (WIP)

+Point to point bidirectional message channels on top of the event-bus.

+### Architecture

+* a service binds a channel handler at a service address
+* a client open a channel at a service address
+* the client and server uses ephemeral event-bus addresses
+* an opening handshake will setup the message channel between both parties
+* the message channel can be unidirectional or bidirectional

+### Terminology

+- `local address`
+- `remote address`
+- ...

+### Client to service channel

+The service processes messages sent by the client.

+#### Opening handshake

+- the service creates an event-bus handler at the service address
+- the client creates an ephemeral local address for processing server messages (metadata such as flow control)
+- the client sends an opening handshake message to the service address setting a reply handler to process the service response
+  - setting the `__vertx.stream.address` header to indicate the client local address
+  - with an unspecified body
+- upon reception of the message the service can accept the request or reject it by sending a failure response
+- when the service accepts the request it creates an ephemeral local address for processing client messages
+- and then replies to the opening handshake message
+  - settings the `__vertx.stream.address` header to indicate the server local address
+  - with a unspecified body

+#### Communication

+- the client setup an initial amount of credits to establish flow control
+- the client sends message to the service
+- when the client sends a message it decrements the credits
+- the service can at any time sends a message to the client to refund credits
+  - setting the `_______vertx.stream.credits` header to indicate the amount of credits
+  - with an unspecified body

+### Service to client channel

+Similar to the client to service

+The client setup a local address handler and sends the address to the service, that will bind a local address handler to process flow control messages.

+### Duplex channel

+A combination of the two above.

+### Todo

+- closing handshake
+- error handling
+- timeouts